Alice Elliott

-Alice Elliott is a director, a writer, producer, university teacher, advocate for people with disabilities, and a member of New Day Films, an educational film distribution cooperative.
+Alice Elliott is a documentary filmmaker, director, writer, producer, advocate for people with disabilities, and a member of New Day Films, an educational film distribution cooperative.
+She is also an Associate Arts Professor and Area Head of Documentary Studies at NYU.
+Elliott received a NY Emmy for Miracle on 42nd Street, and has been nominated for an Academy Award for The Collector of Bedford Street.

+Early career

-Elliott was an actress for over twenty years, appearing in two feature films, over 100 commercials and had a 10-year recurring role on the ABC daytime drama, Loving.
+Elliott was an actress for over twenty years, appearing in two feature films, over 100 commercials, and had a 10-year recurring role on the ABC daytime drama, Loving.
 She has produced voiceovers for radio and television.
-Her writing includes work for the stage, television and film.
-She continues to do voiceover work, and teaches as an adjunct professor at the NYU School of Continuing and Professional Studies.
+Her writing includes work for the stage, television, and film.
+From 1994-2006 she taught as an adjunct professor at the NYU School of Continuing and Professional Studies while continuing to act and do voiceover work.

+Documentary Filmmaking

 She established her company, Welcome Change Productions in 1991, and started producing the same year.
-Her first movie, Diamonds in the Rough, is an hour long documentary about a gifted, inner-city high school baseball team located in the largely Dominican Washington Heights neighborhood of New York City.
+She co-directed her first documentary, Diamonds in the Rough, an hour-long documentary about a gifted, inner-city high school baseball team in the largely Dominican Washington Heights neighborhood of New York City.

 In 1997, Alice Elliott began work on her directorial debut, The Collector of Bedford Street, which she also produced.
 Since its completion, The Collector of Bedford Street has visited 27 festivals and has won 13 awards.
-It has been nominated for an Academy Award for Documentary Short Subject.
+It was nominated for an Academy Award for Documentary Short Subject in 2003.

 In 2007, Alice Elliott completed Body & Soul: Diana & Kathy, a rare look at a symbiotic relationship between two people some would call profoundly disabled.
 Body & Soul: Diana & Kathy was shortlisted for Academy Award consideration and played nationally on PBS.

 She received a Guggenheim Fellowship in 2012.

-Miracle on 42nd Street, a film about affordable housing for artists, was awarded a 2020 NY Emmy for Best Documentary.
+Miracle on 42nd Street, a film about affordable housing for artists, made its world premiere at the DOC NYC Festival in 2017.
+The film received a National Endowment for the Arts Grant and a 2020 NY Emmy Award for Best Documentary.

+She completed Accommodation, three short films about accessibility on college campuses, and directed and wrote a web series of short videos for self-advocates, ACTIVATE HERE!

+Currently, she is co-director of Emmy Award winner Jason Dasilva’s feature debut, The Dismantled.